-ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY TRANSPORTATION ACTIVITIES General transportation activities Potential pollution to the environment Potential risk to the occupational health and safety of transportation crew and project operation business partners.
-Potential nuisance effect on community and surrounding communal areas Develop and implement an operation manual or procedures to conduct work and implement monitoring programmes thereafter; Conduct site toolbox talks before shifts commence; Maintain continuous communication with I&amp;APs to identify concerns and mitigation measures; Compliance with all applicable laws and agreements; Training and raise awareness to sensitize employees about contentious issues like working in urban spaces and control of pollutants; Ensure appropriate supervision of all activities; Incidents need to be reported to the proponent and recorded in the incident register; Preventative measures will be in place when service and maintenance activities are done (drip trays, non-porous surfaces, funnels, non-damaged tankers); and Refuelling will be done in areas with designated preventative measures in place.
+ΑCTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY TRANSPORTATION ACTIVITIES General transportation activities Potential pollution to the environment Potential risk to the occupational health and safety of transportation crew and project operation business partners.
+Potential nuisance effect on community and surrounding communal areas Develop and implement an operation manual or procedures to conduct work and implement monitoring programmes thereafter; Conduct site toolbox talks before shifts commence; Maintain continuous communication with I&APs to identify concerns and mitigation measures; Compliance with all applicable laws and agreements; Training and raise awareness to sensitize employees and business partners about contentious issues like working in urban spaces and control of pollutants; Ensure appropriate supervision of all activities; Incidents need to be reported to the proponent and recorded in the incident register; Refuelling will be done in designated areas with adequate preventative measures in place.
 Employees should be shifted as the project works require so as to avoid a large concentration of employees at any given moment.
-Access to the beach should be restricted at all times during work hours; Security personnel to be stationed at access points to the site at all times during transportation to manage pedestrian and vehicle entry to and exit from the site; and A visitor's register should be placed at the main entrance of the facilities.
-Weekly, monthly Site manager or the nominated site supervisor
+Security personnel to be stationed at access points to the site at all times during transportation to manage pedestrian and vehicle entry to and exit from the site; and A visitor's register should be placed at the main entrance of the facilities.
+Weekly, monthly Site Manager (or nominated supervisor)